Hed PE: Stampede!, Class of 2020, Sandmine, Califas Worldwide and Detox (2019–present)

 On June 21, 2019, the band released a new 10-track album titled Stampede!, which was noted for taking a departure from the style of their previous albums through the inclusion of auto-tune on many of the tracks.
 In August 2020, Hed PE released the album Class of 2020 which was described as a return to the original G-punk sound of the band.
 The record saw a reunion with original guitarist Chad "Chizad" Benekos for the first time in nearly two decades, who performed in the song "Greedy Girl".
 Original member DJ Product © 1969 also returned to play on the album as well as create the artwork for the record which was a throwback to their album Broke to celebrate the 20th anniversary of its release.
 On May 7, 2021, the band announced the extended play Sandmine, which was released on July 23, 2021.
 A lyric video accompanied the release, created by Eitan Melody from EITANS DESIGNS and featuring artwork by Remy Dovianus.
 On October 22 of the same year, the band announced the studio album Califas Worldwide, which was released on December 17, 2021.
 For the 20th anniversary of Broke, on April 8, 2022, the band released "Bartenders", a remake of "Bartender" featuring Dropout Kings and DJ Lethal.
 On October 14, 2022, the band released a rerecorded version of their song "Let's Ride" with Madchild for a deluxe edition of their album "Back 2 Base X".
 On February 5, 2023, the band released a cover of the Ramones song "I Wanna Be Sedated".
 During that same year, Hed PE released three singles, "Detox", "Too Late" and "Waiting", from their next studio album Detox, due on December 15, 2023.
 The band's next album New and Improved, a collection of song covers and re-recordings of "Bartender" and "Raise Hell", was released on May 30, 2025.
+They co-headlined Michigan Metal Fest in August of that year with Chelsea Grin and Hatebreed.